KoalaTai/medical-device-audit/src/prd.md

 - **Why it matters**: Provides systematic evaluation of critical regulatory compliance areas across multiple international frameworks while allowing focused assessments for specific market requirements
 - **Success criteria**: Users can select specific frameworks or complete comprehensive assessment, with filtered questions maintaining relevance and regulatory accuracy

-### 2. Intelligent Scoring Engine
+### 2. Intelligent Scoring Engine with Risk-Based Weighting
-- **What it does**: Calculates weighted readiness score (0-100) with critical failure logic and Red/Amber/Green status
+- **What it does**: Calculates weighted readiness score (0-100) with device risk classification adjustments, critical failure logic, and Red/Amber/Green status
-- **Why it matters**: Provides objective, defensible risk assessment with regulatory context
+- **Why it matters**: Provides objective, defensible risk assessment that reflects actual regulatory burden based on device classification and characteristics
-- **Success criteria**: Scores accurately reflect compliance posture and critical gaps are properly flagged
+- **Success criteria**: Scores accurately reflect compliance posture with appropriate risk multipliers for different device classes, and critical gaps are properly flagged

 ### 3. Professional Deliverables Generation
 - **What it does**: Creates gap analysis, CAPA plan, and audit interview scripts in markdown format